atherlangga/blowgun/README.rst

 Windows
 ~~~~~~~

-On Windows, Blowgun is tested working using MSVC 10.0
+On Windows, Blowgun is tested working using MSVC 11.0
-(Shipped with Visual C++ 2010).
+(Shipped with Visual C++ Express 2012 for Windows Desktop).

 Steps to build:

-1. Open command prompt and then change directory to ``builder\cmake``.
+1. Open Visual Studio Command Prompt and then change directory to ``builder\cmake``.
 2. Make directory junction for ``resources``.
    You can do that using command ``mklink /d /j resources ..\..\resources``.
 3. Run ``cmake . && make``.